simonxiang1/dwm/README.md

 Also, dwm saves screenshots to a custom directory on my system.
 To change this, while in the `config.def.h` file search for "scrot" and change the file path, or just delete the command and replace it with `scrot` if you just want to save screenshots to the home directory.

+One more thing: you may want to install [polybar-dwm-module](https://github.com/mihirlad55/polybar-dwm-module), since my build of dwm is set up to work with polybar.
+(You can skip the dwm-specific install instructions, I took care of that for you!
+But you still need to follow the polybar related ones, or just look in my [dotfiles](https://github.com/simonxiang1/dotfiles/tree/master/.config/polybar).)
+If you want to use the native bar, set the variable `usealtbar` to 0 in `config.def.h`.

  After you've made your changes, run
 ```
 cp config.def.h config.h